 Arrayit Corporation CEO, Mark Schena in “Cracking the Code of Life” TV series by PBS

 When you order a Pinnertest kit through www.pinnertest.com, we ship your kit to you within 2 business days.
 You may quickly return the blood sample back.
 In just seconds, you just draw a few drops of blood from your fingertip and return it on a sample pad, free of charge with the envelope provided inside the Pinnertest box.

 Pinnertest is a finger stick lab test performed with blood.
 Thanks to the advanced technology, only a few drops of dry blood are needed to perform the Pinnertest.

-You will receive the results via email in a week.
+You will receive the results via email within 7-10 business days.
 The easy to understand report tells you exactly which foods make you sick.
-You can also receive a free consultation from Pinnertest consultants, for further questions.
+You can also receive a free consultation from one of Pinnertest’s consultants for further questions.